rust-lang/book/second-edition/nostarch/chapter19.md

 Listing 19-2: Creating a raw pointer to an arbitrary memory address

 Remember that we said you can create raw pointers in safe code, but you can’t *dereference* raw pointers and read the data being pointed to.
-We'll do so now using the dereference operator, `*`, on a raw pointer, which does require an `unsafe` block, as shown in Listing 19-3:
+We’ll do so now using the dereference operator, `*`, on a raw pointer, which does require an `unsafe` block, as shown in Listing 19-3: